Exploring Exponential Runge-Kutta Methods: A Survey: Recent advances

 is stable for $\lambda \geq 0.218$, offering greater flexibility in the choice of the operator.
 This approach is validated numerically on advection-diffusion-reaction equations in 1D, 2D, and 3D, demonstrating significant computational efficiency improvements over IMEX schemes and traditional exponential methods.

-The year 2024 continued to be a productive period for the advancement of applications regarding ExpRK methodologies.
+Again in 2024, multiple works were published on the subject of order reduction of ExpRK methods, focusing specifically on problems with non-commutative operators.
 In a first work, Hoang \cite{hoang2024order} studied the application of ExpRK methods to nonlinear parabolic equations with non-commutative operators.
 The model under consideration is an equation of the form:

 where $f$ is a nonlinear function.
 To understand the numerical behavior of such methods, the analysis focuses on the simplified problem:

 where $A$ is an operator generating an analytic semigroup, while $B$ is \emph{relatively bounded}\footnote{In general, an operator $B$ is said to be relatively bounded with respect to another operator $A$ if there exist constants $C\ge 0$ and $\alpha\ge0$